Laravel-Backpack/docs/4.2-dev/crud-fields.md

 <a name="what-field-should-i-use-for-a-relationship"></a>
 ### What field should I use for a relationship?

 With so many field types, it can be a little overwhelming for a first-timer to quickly grasp what field type to use for your Eloquent relationship.
-Here's a list of what most people use, most of the times:
+Here's an example for each relationship type:

 <a name="hasone"></a>
 #### hasOne (1-1 relationship)